Change Starts at Home Project

 Key findings to date

 Of evaluation study participants, 25% were exposed to IPV.
 In multivariate analyses, low caste, wife employment, income stress, poor marital communication, quarrelling, husband drunkenness, exposure to IPV as a child, in-law violence, and gender inequitable normative expectations were associated with IPV.
-Gender inequitable norms in the community and the intergenerational transmission of attitudes and behaviors supportive of IPV are important to address in intervention measures.
+Gender inequitable norms in the community and the intergenerational transmission of attitudes and behaviours supportive of IPV are important to address in intervention measures.